 Amardeep is a Senior Analyst in Decision Resources Group’s China-In-Depth team.
 In this role, he specializes in disease landscape and forecast reports based on a range of indications and therapy areas and focused specifically on the China healthcare market.
 Prior to joining Decision Resources Group, Amardeep has worked with WNS Global Services for more than 5 years, where he worked in commercial analytics team to support Respiratory franchise of one of the top ten global pharma company.
 He also worked with GlobalData for years and authored the syndicated reports on Rare, Ophthalmology and Psychiatric disorders.
 He earned a master’s degree in Pharmaceutical Management from University of Delhi and Bachelor of Pharmacy from Guru Gobind Singh Indraprastha University (GGSIPU), New Delhi.

-Akash is a Principal Analyst in the China In-Depth team at Decision Resources Group.
-Since 2016, he has specialized in a range of indications including rare disease indications such as DMD, ALS, ITP, IPF, JIA, and retinitis pigmentosa.
-He has authored Disease Landscape & Forecast reports, Access & Reimbursement reports , and Treatment Algorithm reports based on primary market research and real-world evidence.
-Prior to joining DRG, Akash was a post-doctoral fellow at the University of Massachusetts Medical School.
-He has a from the International Centre for Genetic Engineering and Biotechnology, New Delhi.
+Akash is a manager on the China In-Depth team at Decision Resources Group (DRG).
+Since 2016, he has specialized in market research and competitive intelligence in a range of diseases in diverse therapeutic areas, including non-small-cell lung cancer (NSCLC), amyotrophic lateral sclerosis (ALS), idiopathic pulmonary fibrosis (IPF), and rheumatoid arthritis (RA) at DRG.
+He has authored various research and analysis reports for the , EU5, and China markets, leveraging primary and secondary market research and real-world evidence.
+Prior to joining DRG, Akash was a postdoctoral fellow at the University of Massachusetts Medical School.
+He holds a from the International Centre for Genetic Engineering and Biotechnology in New Delhi and an from Jawaharlal Nehru University in New Delhi.

 Narendra is an associate epidemiologist within the epidemiology team at Decision Resources Group.
 Narendra specializes in developing epidemiological forecasts for multiple indications within the DRG syndicated portfolio.
 His qualifications include an MPH with specialization in Health Policy, Economics and Finance from the Tata Institute of Social Sciences, Mumbai, and a Bachelor’s degree in Dentistry from the Rajasthan University of Health Sciences.